sharunkumar/janitor/README.md

 # janitor-service

-just an app that watches the downloads folder for specific files and moves them to a separate directory
+An app that watches the downloads folder for specific files and moves them to a separate directory

 ## Usage